Particular/docs.particular.net/nservicebus/hosting/azure-functions/service-bus_configuration_ASBFunctions_[1.3,).partial.md

 snippet: asb-function-default

 The default builder method will look up values such as function name, connection string and license information directly from from the `IConfiguration`.
-Fine-grain configuration is available through the overload accepting a `ServiceBusTriggeredEndpointConfiguration` class.
+Fine-grain configuration is also possible.

+snippet: asb-function-hostbuilder